 Conflict is another imperative element of a Shakespearean tragedy.
 There are two types of conflicts:

-Supernatural machinery is an integral element of a Shakespearean tragedy.
-Supernatural elements play an import role in creating sense of awe and wonder in the tragedy.
-Supernatural elements are used to advance the story ahead.
-In Hamlet, the ghost plays an important role in developing the internal conflict in the mind of Hamlet.
-It is the ghost that tells Hamlet that his father was killed by his uncle, Claudius.
-There is no one to inform him about the murder of his father.
-It is the ghost that informs him and assigns him the duty of taking revenge upon the death of his father.
-Similarly, there are witches in Macbeth, which play a significant role in the development of action in the play.
-Witches are responsible for motivating Macbeth to take resort to murdering and ascend to the throne of Scotland.
+Supernatural elements are another key aspect of a Shakespearean tragedy.
+They play an import role in creating an atmosphere of awe, wonder, and sometimes fear.
+Supernatural elements are typically used to advance the story and drive the plot.
+The ghost Hamlet sees plays an important role in stirring up internal conflict.
+It is the ghost who tells Hamlet his father was killed by his uncle Claudius and assigns him the duty of taking revenge.
+Similarly, the witches in Macbeth play a significant role in the plot.
+These witches are responsible for motivating Macbeth to resort to murder in order to ascend the throne of Scotland.

-Comic relief is another element of a Shakespearean tragedy.
-Shakespeare didn’t follow his classical masters in writing tragedies.
-He tried to deviate from his classical masters, who detested any sort of comic relief in their tragedies.
+Comic relief is our final key element.
+Shakespeare didn’t follow in the footsteps of his classical predecessors when writing tragedies.
 Greek and Roman writers didn’t use comic relief.
-But Shakespeare wanted to relieve the tension of the reader and provide them a little bit of relief.
-There are many comic scenes in Shakespearean tragedies.
-There is a Grave Digger Scene in Hamlet, the drunken port scene in Macbeth, the fool is smarter than the king dialogue in King Lear, the Polonius in the wings speech in Hamlet.
-We have the following scene in Romeo and Juliet:
+But Shakespeare wanted to relieve the tension for the reader and lighten up the mood here and there.
+A few examples of comic relief scenes include the grave digger scene in Hamlet, the drunken port scene in Macbeth, the fool is smarter than the king dialogue in King Lear, and the Polonius in the wings speech in Hamlet.
+We also have the following scene in Romeo and Juliet:

 MERCUTIO: “No, ‘tis not so deep as a well, nor so wide as a church-door, but ‘tis enough; ‘twill serve.
 Ask for me to-morrow, and you shall find me a grave man.
 I am pepper’d, I warrant, for this world.”